cloudera/hue/docs/sdk/sdk.md

 Django Forms for server-side form validation (the forms are in `forms.py`), several features of the Mako templating engine (especially includes and functions), a separate server (implemented in Java), and significant JavaScript for user interaction.

 ## Backend Development

-This section goes into greater detail on useful features within the Hue environment.
+This section goes into greater detail on useful features within the HUE environment.

 ### User management